Oklahoma City Stars men's basketball

 The Oklahoma City Stars men's basketball team is the basketball team that represents Oklahoma City University (OCU) in Oklahoma City, Oklahoma, United States.
 The school's team currently competes in the Sooner Athletic Conference.

+Until 1998, the team was known as the Oklahoma City Chiefs.

+History

-Oklahoma City competed in NCAA Division I for many years, and the program was especially noted for its success under coaches Doyle Parrack (1950–1955) and his successor Abe Lemons (1955–1973 and 1984–1990).
-OCU appeared in eleven NCAA Men's Division I Basketball tournaments.
+Oklahoma City competed in the National Collegiate Athletic Association's (NCAA's) Division I for many years, and the program was especially noted for its success under coaches Doyle Parrack (1950–1955) and his successor Abe Lemons (1955–1973 and 1984–1990).
+OCU appeared in eleven NCAA Division I men's basketball tournaments.

-In 1985, the school moved from the NCAA to the NAIA and has since won six national championships.
+As an NCAA Division I team, OCU was an independent team until joining the Midwestern City Conference (MCC), now known as the Horizon League.
+In 1985, the school moved from the NCAA to the National Association of Intercollegiate Athletics (NAIA), citing as reasons for the move the number of sports the NCAA required at member schools, the MCC's insistence that teams host their games in arenas with seating capacities greater than 7,500, and the concerns of other MCC members that OCU lacked geographic proximity to their institutions.
+Since the move to the NAIA, OCU had joined the Sooner Athletic Conference (SAC) in the 1986–87 school year, which they still compete to this day, and has won six national championships.

+In 1998, OCU changed the name of its athletic teams from Chiefs to Stars.